-Taking place annually at the Fort Langley National Historic Site on November 19th, the event is an opportunity to commemorate James Douglas’s multicultural legacy and celebrate Black, Scottish, Métis and Indigenous arts, food, music and dance.
+Taking place annually at the Fort Langley National Historic Site in November, the event is an opportunity to commemorate James Douglas’s multicultural legacy and celebrate Black, Scottish, Métis and Indigenous arts, food, music and dance.

-Douglas Day at Fort Langley National Historic Site
+Douglas Day at the Fort Langley National Historic Site

-Douglas Day takes place annually at the fort on November 19th which is the same day that Sir James Douglas became the first governor of British Columbia in 1858.
+Douglas Day takes place annually at the fort in November, on or close to the same day that Sir James Douglas became the first governor of British Columbia in 1858.
 The historic moment took place at Fort Langley, which is also why yearly celebrations occur in the area.

-In 2022, November 19th falls on a Saturday.
-As always, the Douglas Day event happens at the Fort Langley National Historic Site.
+In 2023, the event took place on Saturday, November 18th.
+As always, the Douglas Day event happened at the Fort Langley National Historic Site.
 The attraction’s address is 23422 Mavis Avenue.
 It’s about a 45-minute drive from downtown Vancouver.

 Born in South America, Douglas had a multicultural background.
 To reflect this, at the event at the fort, there are activities from different cultures to enjoy.

-At the event in 2022 there is Métis jigging, Caribbean food, bagpipe performances, African cultural dancers and more.
-There are also educational exhibits and a panel discussion to check out.
+At last year’s event, there was Métis jigging, Caribbean food, bagpipe performances, African cultural dancers and more.
+There were also educational exhibits and booths to check out.

 Sir James Douglas was sworn in as BC’s first governor at Fort Langley during the reading of the proclamation on November 19th in 1858.
 A long-time Hudson Bay Company employee, Douglas came from a multicultural background.
 Douglas was born in South America, in Guyana, to a Scottish father and a Creole mother.
 Later in life, as an adult, he married a Métis woman, Amelia Connolly.
 Douglas started his career as an apprentice and worked his way up, creating a lasting impact and legacy of multiculturalism in BC.